• Europes biggest bike selection

 Photo by Markus Spiske / Unsplash

-That applies in every situation and also on every bike tour but it's even more important in hot weather.
-Often we do not feel enough thirst at high temperatures.
-And once it does arrive, we/ve already skipped our drinks for way too long already.
-But don't drink a whole liter of water, apple spritzer or iso all at once, rather take a few sips at regular intervals.
+That applies to bike tours, but it's even more important in hot weather.
+Often, we do not feel enough thirst at high temperatures.
+And once it does arrive, we/ve already skipped our drinks for way too long.
+But don't drink a whole liter of water, apple spritzer or iso all at once; instead, take a few sips at regular intervals.
 For example, 100 milliliters every 20 minutes is a start.

-Juice spritzers with a water-fruit ratio of 2:1, iced tea, or good old water are good choices.
+Juice spritzers with a 2:1 water-fruit ratio, iced tea, or good old water are good choices.
 In the latter, it's best to add a little salt, as our bodies lose plenty of it when we sweat.
-Or fill your water bottle directly with an electrolyte solution that provides your body with (almost) everything it needs.
+You can also fill your water bottle directly with an electrolyte solution that provides your body with (almost) everything it needs. - Alice Huot @ buycycle.

-Not only your thirst, but also your appetite is much too quiet in the heat.
+Not only your thirst but also your appetite is much too quiet in the heat.
 Once again, looks (or feelings) deceive: your body needs extra energy to cope better with the additional stresses of the heat.
-So remember to eat enough food, pack bananas for magnesium, your favorite energy bars or kill two birds with one stone with one of the carbohydrate drinks from Ministry of Nutrition.
-They have their own "Heat" line of beverages that are designed for the high water loss that occurs when riding in the heat.
+So remember to eat enough food, pack bananas for magnesium and your favorite energy bars, or kill two birds with one stone with one of the carbohydrate drinks from the Ministry of Nutrition.
+They have their own "Heat" line of beverages designed for the high water loss when riding in the heat.

 A cyclist taking a drink at sunset.